 |Ignition Interlock Device Possible?||Yes|

-If you are concerned about what a DUI conviction could mean for your driving record, criminal record, and reputation, consider contacting a qualified DUI attorney for a free claim evaluation.
-A DUI attorney in your jurisdiction will be able to read through the evidence against you and help you decide the best course of action.
+If you're concerned about what a DUI conviction could mean for your driving record, criminal record, and reputation, consider contacting a qualified DUI attorney to learn more about your case.
+A DUI attorney in your jurisdiction will be able to review the evidence against you and help you decide the best course of action.